 Shipping hazardous materials within DOT guidelines.

 The U. S. Department of Transportation (DOT) has specific rules for shipping hazardous materials.
-Freightquote can help you determine the DOT hazard class for your shipment and find contract freight carriers that meet DOT safety and transportation requirements.
+Freightquote by C.H.
+Robinson can help you determine the DOT hazard class for your shipment and find contract freight carriers that meet DOT safety and transportation requirements.

 Hazardous materials are defined by the U. S. Department of Transportation in accordance with the Federal Hazardous Material Law regulations.
 A DOT hazardous material classification is applied if a material, in a particular amount and form, poses an unreasonable risk to health, safety or property.

-Below is the list of DOT hazard classes.
+Below is the list of DOT hazmat classes.
 For more information about the Department of Transportation, visit here.

 DOT Hazard Class 1: Explosives.